dortania/vanilla-laptop-guide-legacy/OpenCore/config-laptop.plist/ivy-bridge.md

 * **RebuildAppleMemoryMap**: YES
    * Generates Memory Map compatible with macOS, can break on some laptop OEM firmwares so if you receive early boot failures disable this
 * **SetupVirtualMap**: YES
-   * Fixes SetVirtualAddresses calls to virtual addresses, not needed on Skylake and newer
+   * Fixes SetVirtualAddresses calls to virtual addresses
 * **SignalAppleOS**: NO
    * Tricks the hardware into thinking its always booting macOS, mainly beneficial for MacBook Pro's with dGPUs as booting Windows won't allow for the iGPU to be used
 * **SyncRuntimePermissions**: NO